-Dr. Mark Welton is the Chief of Colorectal Surgery at Stanford University, and leads a group of experienced board-certified colorectal surgeons (Drs.
-Kin, Kirilcuk, Rhoads, and Shelton) who treat diagnoses including colorectal cancer, inflammatory bowel disease, diverticular disease, polyposis syndromes, anorectal problems, and pelvic floor disorders such as rectal prolapse.
+Dr. Andrew Shelton is the interim Chief of Colorectal Surgery at Stanford University, and leads a group of experienced board-certified colorectal surgeons (Drs.
+Gurland, Kin, Kirilcuk, Morris, and Shelton) who treat diagnoses including colorectal cancer, inflammatory bowel disease, diverticular disease, polyposis syndromes, anorectal problems, and pelvic floor disorders such as rectal prolapse.

 The group has advanced surgical expertise in total mesorectal excision for rectal cancer; minimally invasive surgical techniques including laparoscopy, robotic surgery, and transanal endoscopic microsurgery; ileal pouches for ulcerative colitis or familial adenomatous polyposis; sphincter-preserving operations for low rectal cancers; and various approaches to rectal prolapse.